-Eligible volunteers are asked for a twelve-month commitment of three hours per week.
+Eligible volunteers are asked for at lease a six-month commitment of two to three hours per week.
 Two sessions per week are preferable, but some tutors and students work one day per week for a longer period of time.
-Tutors need an estimated 30 minutes to one hour per week for lesson preparation.
-Meeting times and locations are based upon mutual availability and convenience.
+Tutors need an estimated 30 minutes per week for lesson preparation.
+Meeting times and locations are based on mutual availability and convenience.
 Students are always tutored in public places such as libraries, churches, coffee shops, etc.

 Can I qualify as a tutor if I have never taught school?

 Most of our volunteer tutors have never taught school.
 As long as you read, write, and speak English fluently, you can make a difference in the life of someone struggling with literacy.
 The program provides all the training and tools that you need to begin teaching, and our dedicated trainers and staff are available for extra support.

 Literacy Action provides a one-day training session for tutors.

 Do I need to know a second language to teach English to a nonnative speaker?

 You do not need to speak a second language.
 In fact, our training program assumes that you do not speak a foreign language.
 Our training workshop will equip you to begin teaching a nonnative adult to speak and read English.

 What happens if I need to miss a meeting with my student?

 You and your student will have valid reasons for occasionally missing some tutoring sessions.
 Rescheduling is arranged between the tutor and the student to suit both parties.

 What happens if I do not feel the match is working out?